3rd Basel Cell Therapy Symposium 2026

 Professor Chiara Bonini’s main research focus is the development, preclinical and clinical validation of cell and gene therapy approaches to treat cancer.

 She pioneered the clinical use of genetically engineered lymphocytes in the context of stem cell transplantation, leading to the first cell-based gene therapy product approved by EMA for oncologic diseases.
 Her group has extensive experience on cancer immunotherapy, genetic manipulation of T cells, including TCR/CAR gene transfer.
-In particular, she developed the TCR gene editing approach to completely and permanently redirect T cell specificity
+In particular, she developed the TCR gene editing approach to completely and permanently redirect T cell specificity.

 Gattinoni, Luca